 - Rserver-This parameter is used to associate real server(s) with a server farm.
 Port address translation, maximum and minimum connections, and weight are some common configurations that can be done in rserver sub-configuration mode. - Transparent-This parameter is equivalent to no nat server on CSM and type transparent-cache on CSS.
-When configured, ACE will not NAT Layer 3 IP address from VIP to real server's IP address.
+When configured, the Cisco ACE does not NAT Layer 3 IP address from VIP to real server's IP address.